 11. Red, Yellow, and Blue Food Coloring

 You will usually find a number after the color, like Red 40, for example.
 A little food coloring isn’t going to hurt, but it’s been linked to issues like hyperactivity in children and even containing a carcinogen.
 As mentioned above, there is no reason to add color to cat food.
-Even if the risk is tiny, food coloring is still absolutely unnecessary.
+Even if the risk is tiny, food colorings aren’t the best ingredients for cat food and are absolutely unnecessary.

 12. Sodium Nitrite